twinfoundation/identity/packages/identity-connector-iota/README.md

 ## Testing

-The tests developed are functional tests and need instances of the IOTA Gas Station, Redis, and Universal Resolver up and running.
+The tests developed are functional tests and need instances of the Test IOTA Gas Station, and Universal Resolver up and running.
 To run these services locally using Docker:

 ### Prerequisites